-The department offers employment in the form of Teaching Assistantships, Graduate Student Researcher appointments, Readerships, and employment with the Archaeological Research Unit, Eastern Information Center, and Archaeological Curation Unit.
+The department offers employment in the form of Teaching Assistantships, Graduate Student Researcher appointments, and Readerships.
 TA positions are generally reserved for second and third year students.

-Students are also encouraged to seek employment in other departments (i.e. Women's Studies, Ethnic Studies, Religious Studies).
+Students are also encouraged to seek employment in other departments (i.e. Gender and Sexuality Studies, Ethnic Studies, or Media and Cultural Studies).